glblcd/material/intro-to-python/topics/tuple.md

 ```
 * What does *1984* refer to?
 (Careful!)
 * Is there a better way?
+* How does this compare to maps?

 +++
 ## Tuple creation and destructuring

-Destructuring the tuple means getting the values from the tuple in separate variables
+Destructuring the tuple means getting the values from the tuple in separate variables:

 ```
 ho_techical = ("Ghana", 5000, "Engineering")